 Attach the end of the Dupont wires to the wire housing (Figure 3C.3).
 Make sure the associated wires connect to their associated port in the 2 x 3 wire housing.
 The diagram below represents the arrangement to put each colored wire in (gray represents an empty port) (Figure 3C.4).
 Also note that these ports are associated with the sketch that comes with instructable.
 Any modifications to the input pins on the sketch might require you to put wires into different ports.

-Next, place wire housing into their associated male pins from the Arduino board (Figure 3C.5).
-Once more, ensure that the appropriate pins are put in their associated housing ports in the schematic (Figure 3C.6).
-Simply ensure that the alignment of the jumper box on the Arduino matches these figures.
-It might be necessary to adjust the OLED display slightly in order to fit the pins into the ports.
-It might also be easier to take out the OLED, then attach the wire housing male and females together, then replace the OLED display in its original position.
+Following that, insert the wire housing into their respective male pins on the Arduino board (Figure 3C.5).
+Again, verify that you place the correct pins in their corresponding housing ports according to the schematic (Figure 3C.6).
+Ensure the alignment of the jumper box on the Arduino matches these figures.
+Adjusting the OLED display slightly may be necessary to fit the pins into the ports.
+It might also be easier to remove the OLED, connect the wire housing male and female parts, and then reposition the OLED display in its original position.

 Step 4: 3D Printing